 We do not provide for automatic awarding of equity awards.
 Grants are typically made by the Compensation Committee to NEOs on an annual basis after considering factors such as Company and individual performance, current equity ownership by individual, our total equity usage and dilution, and our available share pool.
 From time-to-time, the Compensation Committee may make equity awards to our NEOs outside of our annual grant cadence when the Compensation Committee believes it is in the best interests of the Company, reflects Company performance and further aligns the interests of our NEOs with those of our stockholders.
-The Compensation Committee believes all of the equity awards described below were necessary to work towards the market 25th percentile for the compensation of the NEOs.
+As of the date of this proxy, the Compensation Committee has not made any equity awards to our NEOs for 2020 performance.